 One thing to note though is that the tripod manufacturers don’t really use the same criteria of how to calculate the load capacity (there is no standard).
-Therefore use it only as guideline, and make sure you don’t skip the step 3. when doing the calculations.
+Therefore use it only as a guideline, and make sure you don’t skip the step 3. when doing the calculations.

-Additionally, when using the tripod it will be important that it remains stable not only in the static (balanced) position, but also when you pan and tilt a camera in any direction, when the centre of gravity is changed.
+Additionally, when using a tripod it will be important that it remains stable not only in the static (balanced) position, but also when you pan and tilt a camera in any direction, when the centre of gravity is changed.
 It should remain stable all the time.
 Therefore testing a tripod (and head) before buying is always a very welcomed idea.

 Tripod needs to be sturdy